UniversalDependencies/UD_Slovak-SNK/README.md

 * 2025-05-15 v2.16
   * Adjectives heading clauses are acl(:relcl) rather than amod.
+  * Non-agreeing postponed determiners are now mostly nmod.
+  * No longer distinguishing flat:foreign from flat.
 * 2024-05-15 v2.14
   * Added the enhanced relation subtype nsubj:xsubj.
   * More restrictive use of orphans and empty nodes: Not in non-verbal coordinated sentences.